DIN connector: Circular connectors

 The plugs consist of a circular shielding metal skirt protecting a number of straight round pins.
 The pins are 1.45 mm in diameter and equally spaced (at 90°, 72°, 60° or 45° angles) in a 7.0 mm diameter circle.
 The skirt is keyed to ensure that the plug is inserted with the correct orientation, and to prevent damage to the pins.
 The basic design also ensures that the shielding is connected between socket and plug prior to any signal path connection being made.

 There are seven common patterns, with any number of pins from three to eight.
 Three different five-pin connectors exist, known as 180°, 240°, and domino/360°/270° after the angle of the arc swept between the first and last pin.
 There are also two variations of the six-pin, seven-pin (one where the outer pins form 300° or 360° and one where they form 270°), and eight-pin (one where the outer pins form 270° and one where they form 262°) connectors.

 There is some limited compatibility; for example, a three-pin connector will fit any 180° five-pin socket, engaging three of the pins and leaving the other two unconnected; and a three-pin or 180° five-pin connector will also fit a 270° seven-pin or either eight-pin socket.

 In addition to these connectors, there are also connectors with 10, 12, and 14 pins.
-Some high-range equipment used seven-pin connectors where the outer two carried digital system data: if the connected equipment was incompatible, the outer two pins could be unscrewed from plugs so that they fitted into standard five-pin 180° sockets without data connections.
+Some high-specification equipment used seven-pin connectors where the outer two carried digital system data; if the connected equipment was incompatible, the outer two pins could be unscrewed from the plugs so that they fitted into standard five-pin 180° sockets without data connections.

-As the keying is consistent across all connectors, it does not completely prevent incompatible connectors from mating, which can lead to damage; this is changed in Hosidentype, wrongly called Mini-DIN, which keys different connectors.
+As the keying is consistent across all connectors, it does not completely prevent incompatible connectors from mating, which can lead to damage; this is changed in Mini-DIN, which keys different connectors.